tbrowder/Raku-Advent/advent2022/tbrowder.md

 2. Code used in this article is available at [raku-advent-extras](https://github.com/tbrowder/Raku-Advent/blob/master/advent2022/code)

 3. See the author's module-in-work [PDF::Combiner](https://github.com/tbrowder/PDF-Combiner).
-File an issue if would like use it and what features you would like to see added.
+File an issue if would like to use it and what features you would like to see added.